riteek1997/CPI_Lens_Extension/README.md

 # CPI_Lens_Extension

--A Smart Browser Extension for SAP CPI (Integration Suite)
+-Smart Observability and analytics for SAP CPI (Integration Suite) iFlows.

 CPI Lens is an open-source browser extension designed to enhance productivity, visibility, and operational efficiency for SAP CPI (Integration Suite) developers and support teams.